Optimizing Instructions and Demonstrations for Multi-Stage Language Model Programs: Optimizers

 To relax OPRO's strong assumptions, we propose the use of a Bayesian surrogate model to explicitly learn the sensitivity of task-level scores to module-level parameters such as instructions and demonstrations throughout optimization.
 We refer to this approach as MIPRO (\underline{M}ulti-prompt \underline{I}nstruction \underline{PR}oposal \underline{O}ptimizer).
 By separating the task of credit assignment from prompt proposal, we allow for the proposal LM to focus on the task of proposal only.
 Credit assignment and final selection is then done post-hoc using our surrogate model.

 Bayesian optimization is known for its robustness to noise, as it effectively incorporates uncertainty into the optimization process \cite{snoek2012practical}.
 We therefore propose evaluating over mini-batches of our training data, rather than the full set with each iteration.
 This allows us to explore and exploit parameter configurations more efficiently.
+The MIPRO algorithm (Figure \ref{fig:MIPRO_figure}) is as follows: